typed-ember/glint/docs/ember/using-addons.md

-Your app likely uses already a lot of addons, most if not all of them will not ship with Glint-compatible types yet.
+Your app likely uses already a lot of addons, and most if not all of them will not ship with Glint-compatible types yet.
 This means that for all the components, helpers or modifiers that you use, you will need to add some types so Glint can understand them.

 The community has begun maintaining a shared [`glint-template-types`] repository with Glint-compatible type declarations for commonly used Ember addons.
 The README there contains information about how to take advantage of these shared declarations for addons you may use in your Ember projects.